sempare/sempare-delphi-template-engine/README.md

 ### no repeat/until
 - repeat/until is not included as a 'while' loop can accomplish the same.

-### include
-- include requires '(' and ')' as an extension would be to allow the template to be rendered given a specific variable reference

 ### no bytecode

-the evaluator is a very simple. it could be a feature to convert to a form of byte code, but seems like overkill for now.
+The evaluator is a very simple.
+Parsing is fairly quick, so byte code is considered overkill.

 ## Known restrictions / limitations / bugs

 ### Lack of floating point double support
-Numbers are limited to integer values.
+Parsed numbers are limited to integer values, but values returned from function/method calls preserve their types.
 This has been done to minimise the temptation to do more calculations in the templating layer.

-Division is integer division for the same reason mentioned above.

-### indexing support for arrays is lacking

 ### optimisation on variable dereferencing